 Health promotion and socio-behavioural health involves investigating the how the actions of individuals, groups, organizations and communities promote health, prevent disease and foster informed decision-making on health risks.

-Since 1996, we have offered internationally-recognized training programs though the Centre for Health Promotion Studies, which has established itself as a Canadian leader in research on socio-behavioural aspects of health.
+Since 1996, we have offered internationally-recognized training programs though the Centre for Health Promotion Studies, now known as the Centre for Healthy Communities.
+The centre has established itself as a Canadian leader in research on socio-behavioural aspects of health.
 Our area is explicitly interdisciplinary in its research focus, and draws on theories and perspectives from sociology, psychology, geography, education, political science, communication studies, social ecology, and anthropology.

 Methodologically, we are committed to a balanced perspective that includes descriptive qualitative work, participatory approaches, as well as population surveys and randomized efficacy and effectiveness trials.
 We offer research-intensive students extensive opportunities to work with faculty who provide mentorship in a variety of theoretical and empirical approaches.